SkinnyBot/Skinny/README.md

 # Documentation
 #### Creating news Modules
-The bot come with a Module system and a Module manager that allow you to create Modules for you custom commands.
+The bot come with a Module system and a Module manager that allow you to create Modules for your custom commands.
 Here is the default template for a module, named `Basic` for example :

 **src/Module/Modules/Basic.php**